go-rel/rel/docs/README.md

 }
 ```

-Compared to other orm, rel api is built with testability in mind. rel uses interface to define contract of every database query or execution, all while making a chainable query possible.
-The ultimate **goal of rel is to be your repository package** without the needs of making your own wrapper.
+Compared to other orm, REL api is built with testability in mind.
+REL uses interface to define contract of every database query or execution, all while making a chainable query possible.
+The ultimate **goal of REL is to be your database package** without the needs of making your own wrapper.

 **Learn More: [Basics](basics.md)**